The anti-diagonal filtration: reduced theory and applications: INTRODUCTION

-\begin{thm} Let the braids $b \in B_{2n}$ and $b' \in B_{2m}$ have isotopic knot plat closures which are diagrams for the knot $K$, and assume that both induce reducible fork diagrams.
+\begin{thm} Fix $F$ to either stand for $\red{R}$ or $\red{\rho}$, and let $\mathbb{F}$ be a field.
+Let the braids $b \in B_{2n}$ and $b' \in B_{2m}$ have plat closures which are both diagrams for the knot $K$, and assume that both induce reducible fork diagrams.
 Let $\h$ and $\h'$ be the pointed Heegaard diagrams for $\DBC{K}$ induced by $b$ and $b'$,respectively, in the sense of Proposition \ref{prop:DBCred} below.
-Then the $\red{\rho}$-filtered chain complexes
+Then the $F$-filtered chain complexes

 have the same filtered chain homotopy type. \end{thm}